-There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of two Standard Exclusive License Agreements with Sublicensing Terms, both dated June 21, 2018, (the "AL001 License Agreements") with the Licensor and the University (collectively, the AL001 License Agreements and with the License Agreement, the "License Agreements").
+There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of two Standard Exclusive License Agreements with Sublicensing Terms, both dated June 21, 2018, (the "AL001 License Agreements") with the Licensor and the University.
 In addition, a royalty payment of 3% is required pursuant to License #18110 while License #18111 requires a royalty payment of 1.5% on net sales of products developed from the licensed technology.
 For the two AL001 licenses, in the aggregate, we paid initial license fees of \$200,000.
 As an additional licensing fee, the Licensor is entitled to receive that number of shares of Common Stock equal to three percent (3%) of the sum of the total number of issued and outstanding shares.
+As of April 30, 2019 we had issued 2,227,925 shares to the Licensor in full satisfaction of this additional licensing fee.
+Minimum royalties are \$25,000 in 2023, \$45,000 in 2024 and \$70,000 in 2025 and every year thereafter, for the life of the agreement.
 Additionally, we are required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:

-Payme ent Due Date Event \$ 50,000 November 1, 2019 Pre-IND meeting \$ 65,000 6 months from IND filing date IND application filing \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial \$ 500,000 12 months from first patient dosing Upon Completion of first clinical trial \$ 1,250,000 12 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 8 years from the Effective Date of the Agreement Upon FDA Approval • •
+Payme ent Due Date Event \$ 50,000 November 1, 2019 Pre-IND meeting \$ 65,000 6 months from IND filing date IND application filing \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial \$ 500,000 12 months from first patient dosing Upon Completion of first clinical trial \$ 1,250,000 12 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 8 years from the Effective Date of the Agreement Upon FDA Approval

 We have met the Pre-IND meeting milestone encompassing AL001.
-If we fail to meet a milestone by its specified date, the Licensor may terminate the AL001 License Agreements.
+If we fail to meet a milestone by its specified date, the Licensor may terminate the License Agreement.